 - Enjoy Zuni arts and crafts: Enjoy the local arts and crafts and consider buying a piece or two to take home.
 Eighty percent of the families are involved in arts and crafts, such as jewelry-making, pottery and carving animal figures.
 By doing this work in their homes, they can have an income and live in the beautiful countryside on traditional lands.
 When you buy from artists on the reservation, you know you are getting authentic Zuni-made items.
 There is an artist’s cooperative, some artisan stores and in Gallup, some trading posts that trade in authentic Zuni and Navajo goods.

 - Take a photo tour: Explore Zuni on a photo tour.
-Remember to make sure it's OK for you to snap pictures first.
+Remember to make sure it's okay for you to snap pictures first.

 Where to Eat in Zuni